JamesMcCarthy79/Home-Assistant-Config/README.md

 | <img src="https://github.com/JamesMcCarthy79/Home-Assistant-Config/blob/master/HA%20Pics/Xiaomi%20Logo.png" width="150"/> | <img src="https://github.com/JamesMcCarthy79/Home-Assistant-Config/blob/master/HA%20Pics/SmartThings%20Logo.png" width="200"/> |
 | --- | --- |

-<p align="left">At the moment the majority of my sensors are Xiaomi, so I need to use their Gateway to integrate them with HA.
+At the moment the majority of my sensors are Xiaomi, so I need to use their Gateway to integrate them with HA.
 I also have a Smart Things Hub which I will use to connect any Z-Wave devices.
-I would prefer to move away from third party cloud-based Gateways such as the 2 above, I am following this thread (https://community.home-assistant.io/t/zigbee2mqtt-getting-rid-of-your-proprietary-zigbee-bridges-xiaomi-hue-tradfri/52108) with interest currently and plan to move over to this platform removing the need to use the Xiaomi Gateway altogether.</p>
+I would prefer to move away from third party cloud-based Gateways such as the 2 above, I am following this [thread](https://community.home-assistant.io/t/zigbee2mqtt-getting-rid-of-your-proprietary-zigbee-bridges-xiaomi-hue-tradfri/52108) with interest currently and plan to move over to this platform removing the need to use the Xiaomi Gateway altogether.

 <hr --- </hr>

 | [Xiaomi Gateway](https://www.banggood.com/Original-Xiaomi-Upgrade-Smart-Home-WiFi-Remote-Control-Multi-functional-Gateway-p-1047282.html?rmmds=search) | [Zigbee](http://www.zigbee.org/what-is-zigbee/) | [SmartThings Hub](https://www.amazon.com/Samsung-SmartThings-Smart-Home-Hub/dp/B010NZV0GE) | [Z-Wave](http://www.z-wave.com/) |